izhar360/RoyalCarsMernStack/README.md

 (cd backend)
 npm i

+step 3:
+npm run dev

+If you are logged in as an admin a button in navbar will show up which gives you controll on your products,users i.e add new product

-step 3: (add products and users to database)
+Add products and users to database:
 - cd backend
 - node seeder

-step 4:
-npm run dev

-If you are logged in as an admin a button in navbar will show up which gives you controll on your products,users i.e add new product
+-
 if you want to auto delete all database data:

 - cd backend